 Preheat the oven to 180°C (350°F) and line a large baking tray.

 Peel the celeriac using a sharp knife and cut away the roots and any muddy deposits, then rinse and pat dry.

 Make the salt dough.
 In a large bowl, mix the salt and flour, then mix in 300 ml

 (101/2 fl oz) water using a wooden spoon.
 Get your hands in and start kneading against the side of the bowl until it draws together into a hard dough.
 (Add a little more flour if it is sticky.)

 Place a large sheet of baking paper on your work surface and pop the dough on it, then place another sheet on top and press the dough down.
 Roll out the dough between the sheets into a circle with a thickness of about 5 mm (1/4 inch).

 Place the celeriac directly on the dough in the middle and wrap the dough around it, completely enclosing it and making sure there are no holes.

 Transfer to the baking tray and bake for 1 hour, or until the celeriac offers no resistance when pierced through to the middle with a skewer.

-Allow to cool completely.
+Allow cooling completely.
 Remove the crust and discard it.
 The celeriac is now ready to be sliced and fried or reheated to your liking (see suggestions above).